Kauai Camping Guide

 Hours: 7:00 AM-5:00 PM

-A permit for the county sites is $3 per person and you can get one by applying to one of the on-site locations at either the Lihu’e, Kapa’a, Kilauea, Kalaheo, or Hanapepe neighborhood centers.
+A permit for the county sites cost $3 per person for non residents (with some sites as exceptions) and you can get one by applying to one of the on-site locations at either the Lihu’e, Kapa’a, Kilauea, Kalaheo, or Hanapepe neighborhood centers.
+Visit this website for more information on county camp sites.
 Camping at state sites cost $12 per campsite for Hawaii residents and $18 for non-residents.

-You can make a reservation and get a permit for all the state and county parks here:
+You can make a reservation and get a permit for state parks here: